Shebuka/SC-Datarunner-UEX/README.md

 # Star Citizen Datarunner for UEX

 A lightweight Windows desktop application for Star Citizen players to automate DataRunner tasks for the UEX Corporation website.
-Capture trading terminal screenshots with a single keypress, extract commodity data using Tesseract OCR, and submit it to the UEX API with one click, contributing to a shared pool of trading information for the Star Citizen community.
+Capture trading terminal screenshots with a single keypress, extract commodity data using Tesseract OCR, and submit it to the UEX Website with one click, contributing to a shared pool of trading information for the Star Citizen community.
 Save time and effort with automated screenshot handling and precise data processing, including proper rounding of commodity prices, especially at busy locations with extensive commodity lists.

 ![Application Usage Screenshot](data/app_usage_screenshot.png)